BBC South East Today: Overview

 The main presenter is Natalie Graham with weather presenters Nina Ridge and Sara Thornton.
 The programme's editor is Quentin Smith and the sports producer is Ben Moore.
 Rob Smith left the programme in November 2020.

 The main transmitters that carry the regional news are Heathfield, Bluebell Hill and Dover, with associated relays including Hastings, Tunbridge Wells and Whitehawk Hill.
-As of 7 March 2012 (following digital switchover), the Whitehawk Hill relay transmitter (which serves the Brighton & Hove area) now carries BBC South East output instead of BBC South, and the region extends as far west as Worthing.
+As of 7 March 2012 (following digital switchover), the Whitehawk Hill relay transmitter (which serves the Brighton and Hove area) now carries BBC South East output instead of BBC South, and the region extends as far west as Worthing.

-In 2020, the weekday lunchtime bulletin of South East Today merged with that of BBC London News to join forces with the latest on COVID-19 as BBC London and South East, hosted by the South East Today team in Tunbridge Wells.
-All other bulletins remained separate between the two regions.
-The two separate newsrooms were restored in September 2020.
-Very occasionally a joint bulletin will still be broadcast, usually due to staff shortages in one newsroom or the other.